 HQ now for a insurance company

-But Many of the jingles are being recorded sung in an old theatre in Memphis on 1705 Poplar Avenue in Memphis, now the Evergreen theatre.
+But the recording facilities stayed where they werem Many of the jingles were recorded in an old theatre in Memphis on 1705 Poplar Avenue in Memphis, now the Evergreen theatre.

 It’s a rather big building, used for tracking sessions and developing new jingle packages.
 Pilot singing was done here and remixing in the front of the building.